-Using the model's assumption that the error terms in predicted return regressions are distributed normally, we identify the daily abnormal returns that are statistically significant in 1996 through 1999.
-In order to provide a comparable analysis to the earlier part of the paper, we focus on five-day windows with statistically significant cumulative abnormal returns, this also enables us to ignore transitory and random 'blips' in the series.
-In these five-day windows, the unexplained excess return (in absolute terms) of the AB index is greater than 6 percent.15
+Using the model's assumption that the error term in predicted return regressions are distributed normally, we identify the daily abnormal returns that are statistically significant in the period 1996 through 1999.
+In order to provide a comparable analysis to the earlier part of the paper, we focus on five-day windows with statistically significant cumulative abnormal returns.
+(Assuming that the error terms are time-series independent, in order for a five-day window to be statistically significant, the standard error should be greater than the standard error of the daily regression multiplied by two times the square root of five).
+In these windows, the unexplained excess return (in absolute terms) of the AB index is greater than 6 percent.

 The results are presented in Table 10 in chronological order (overlapping dates are ignored).
 Although it is not possible to account for all periods of abnormal returns (which may be affected by the industry affiliation of Israeli firms, and other factors), the table suggests that some political events may have had an impact on the cost of equity finance by Israeli high-tech companies.
-For example, the Hebron Agreement in January 1997, the Wye Agreement in 1998 and the Shepherdstown summit in December 1999 (which is at the very end of our 1996-99 sovereign bond series and therefore hard to evaluate there) did seem to elicit positive market responses.
+For example, the Hebron Agreement in January 1997, the Wye Agreement in 1998 and the Shepherdstown summit in December 1999 (which is at the very end of our 1996-1999 sovereign bond sample and therefore hard to evaluate there) did seem to elicit positive market responses.
 However, the Shepherdstown summit coincided with Moody's announcement of an anticipated improvement in Israel's credit rating as well as with positive IMF comments on the Israeli economy, so the actual reason for the increase is hard to distinguish.
-By contrast, the Wye and Hebron Accords did not coincide with other such announcements (and had no impact on Israel's sovereign bonds).
+By contrast, the Wye and Hebron Accords did not coincide with other such announcements (and they had no impact on Israel's sovereign bonds).

-14 The NASDAQ-S&P regression is estimated using earlier data from 1992 so as to be able to obtain a measure of the NASDAQ excess return above the S&P, which is then used in the AB excess return-NASDAQ excess return regression.
+&lt;sup>11 The NASDAQ-S&P regression is estimated using earlier data from 1992 so as to be able to obtain a measure of the NASDAQ excess return above the S&P, which is then used in the AB excess return NASDAQ excess return regression.